Aparnaraha/JAVASCRIPT/README.md

-# Javascript_Session
-I have Covered this session with 5 different Projects.
-So How basically javascript works-"Everything in javascript happens inside an Excecution Context.

- # How website front-end works (Client Side)?

-# HTML-

-HTML stands for Hyper Text Markup Language

-HTML is the standard markup Language for creating Web pages.

-HTML describes the structure of a Web page.

-# CSS-

-CSS stands for Cascading Style Sheets.

-CSS describes how HTML elements are to be displayed on screen, paper, or in other media.

-With CSS, you can control the color, font, the size of text etc.

 # JAVASCRIPT-

 JavaScript is a text-based programming language used both on the client-side and server-side that allows you to make web pages interactive.